 1. “I already have an investment manager or wealth advisor who can serve as a trustee.”

-While there is some overlap in these roles, acting as a trustee requires a unique and learned skill set.
+While there’s some overlap in these roles, acting as a trustee requires a unique and learned skill set.
 You want a trust specialist, especially when it comes to discretionary decisions about how and when beneficiaries receive trust assets.
 You also want a defined process for decision-making designed to ensure objectivity and consistency.
-It’s rare to find such decision-making systems and processes in place outside of trust companies.
+It’s rare to find such decision-making systems and processes outside of trust companies.

 Trust companies undergo several audits and regulatory examinations annually to demonstrate robust systems of checks and balances, procedures, and controls.
 This protects client assets, minimizes the risk of fraud, and helps ensure the fiduciary process is followed.

-2. "We don’t need a professional trustee.
-My sister can do it.
-She knows and understands our family dynamics better than a stranger."
+2. “We don’t need a professional trustee.
+My sibling or family friend can do it.
+They know and understand our family dynamics better than a stranger.”

-Perhaps, but does your sister (brother, friend, etc.) want to do it?
+Perhaps, but does your sibling or friend want to do it?
 Do they have the time to do it?
 Does that person have the right expertise?
 Family dynamics are often a good reason not to designate a relative or close friend as a trustee.
-The role is not only time-consuming; it can create awkward situations, even resentment.
+The role is not only time-consuming, but it can create awkward situations, sometimes even resentment.
+The good news is there are options that include professional support and guidance.

-A professional trustee should get to know your family and its circumstances.
-Particularly in cases with complicated dynamics, grantors may choose to name a family member as a trust advisor or as a co-trustee with a professional trustee to provide further insight.
-With their specialized experience, professional trustees often can bring new ideas to the table to help resolve difficult issues.
+For example, in cases with complicated dynamics, grantors may choose to name a family member or friend as a trust advisor or as a co-trustee with a professional trustee to provide further insight.
+With the addition of their specialized experience, professional trustees can often bring new ideas to the table to help resolve difficult issues.
 A joint approach such as this can be an ideal solution for many families.

 3. “Hiring a professional trustee sounds expensive.”